Junyan-Guo/Fall2018-Project2-sec1proj2_grp8/README.md

 + **Special Feature: Slider**: visualization from user input window of each parameter

 Slider: The slider filter uses the data set that is already filtered from the parameters on the selection inputs on the left hand side and then generates a slider interactive matplot of the selected schools with each designated user inputs.
-The slider filter interactive matplot has SAT, ACT, AcgCost, Earnings, and CrimeRate.
+The slider filter interactive matplot has SAT, ACT, AvgCost, Earnings, and CrimeRate.
 From what is selected on the left hand side (for example, Ivy League), the output for "Slider" will give 8 Ivy League universities and then output the data for these candidates.
-User can also select window, a range of data from each parameter according to user's own situation, and the left axis will output selected schools.
+User can also perform window selections, a range of data from each parameter according to user's own situation, and the left axis will output selected schools.

 ![screenshot](doc/figs/screenshot3.PNG)